rcsb/strucmotif-search/README.md

 - position-specific exchanges
 - modified residues
 - support for computed structure models, like from AlphaFold
+- detect motifs in a structure of interest

 ## Getting Started with a Dependency
 strucmotif-search is distributed by maven and supports Java 11+.
 To get started, append your `pom.xml` by: